Kubernetes pod stuck in Pending state

 Code Examples

-kubectl describe pod my-nginx-deployment-abcde -n default
+kubectl describe pod my-pending-pod -n default

-# Get summary of all nodes
+# Get a list of nodes and their labels

-kubectl get nodes
+kubectl get nodes --show-labels

-kubectl describe node worker-node-1
+kubectl describe node worker-node-01

 apiVersion: v1